a-baturin/ptg/README.md

 3. Edit properties as you wish.
 Don't forget key fields.
 4. Check template

-order_field datatype is set to string, change manually if you need other type. valid_from is also a constant
+order_field datatype is set to string, change manually if you need other type

+valid_from is also a constant